lexingxie/cmLab/README.md

 2. Navigate to the website source section of the repository, i.e. './cmLab/'

-3. *Local Preview* type "hugo server watch" .. make sure there's no complaints, and then view under (usually) http://localhost:1313
+3. *Local Preview* type "hugo server" .. make sure there's no complaints, and then view under (usually) http://localhost:1313 .
+Changes to the local site dir are usually "watched", i.e. automatically recompiled and browser content refreshed.

 Note: